GEMScienceTools/oq-mbtk/openquake/mbt/tools/fault_modeler/README.md

 The use of any of the three blocks is optional, as well as any of the directives.
 The combined used of the configuration file and the direct passing of arguments is allowed.
 Note, however, that in case an option is specified twice, the directive in the configuration file will have priority.

-## Using non-standard Geojson file format
+## Using a non-standard Geojson file format

 In case a geojson database with *non-standard* keyword (e.g. an old version), it is possible to specify the translation map with a simple dictionary: